camillobruni/pi/03_terminal_basic_commands/05_mkdir/README.md

-- Create a new directory named dir
+- Create a new directory named `dir`

-- Create a directory with the name of this files contents
+- Create in one command the directories `./foo/bar/`